agilebits/AgileCloudSDK/Using AgileCloudKit.md

 		[[CKMediator sharedMediator] handleGetURLEvent:event withReplyEvent:replyEvent];
 		```

-1. Import the framework with the standard header: `#import <AgileCloudKit/AgileCloutKit.h>`
+1. In the appropriate classes, import the framework with the standard header: `#import <AgileCloudKit/AgileCloutKit.h>`

 1. Logging in, logging out, and handling Authorization Errors